bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-01-startup.md

 ### Part 3: Practise JavaScript
 9. For each test in `initialzation.test.js`, implement JS code in the [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) "Person" so the test runs through.
 Remember: Making the test pass the simplest way possible is not enough here - you should implement it in a generic way using reflection on the method names.
 In `Person` a [private field](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_class_fields) has already been created to hold a name.
 We tell JS that a field should be private by starting it with `#`.
 The `#` [is accepted by NodeJS](https://node.green/#ESNEXT-candidate--stage-3--instance-class-fields), but careful when you develop for the browser - [not all browsers currently support it](https://caniuse.com/#feat=mdn-javascript_classes_private_class_fields).
-You can start by implement getters and setters for the name in the `Person` class, proceeding with getters and setters for hobbies.
+Hint 1: You can start by implement getters and setters for the name in the `Person` class, proceeding with getters and setters for hobbies.
+Hint 2: To pass the test that checks whether `UnknownAttributeError` is thrown you will need to [extend `Error`](https://stackoverflow.com/questions/1382107/whats-a-good-way-to-extend-error-in-javascript).

 10. Save your progress with git after you tested and linted it! (add, commit, [optionally] push).
 Ideally, each new feature you add (eg. a new function) gets it's own commit.
 Each working version of the code should be integrated to the main branch (a simple push, if you develop only on the "master" branch).